losDaniel/spot-connect/README.md

 **`run_distributed_jobs`** : Distribute scripts and workloads across a given number of instances with a given profile

-The `LinkAWS` class also provides shortcuts for some utility functions such as:
+The `InstanceManager` class also provides shortcuts for some utility functions such as:

 **`get_instance_home_directory`** : prints the home directory for a given instance so the user can specify instance paths easily.